Table of Contents:

 They might not be one of the most long-established or oldest names in the safe business, but in the thirty-two years since they sold their first safe, Liberty has forged the sort of reputation among gun owners that it usually takes a couple of lifetimes to achieve.
-In less than four decades this Utah based brand has gone from a start-up to the number one choice for full size and compact guns safes in America,
+In less than four decades, this Utah-based brand has gone from a start-up to the number one choice for full-size and compact gun safes in America.

-Believing that reliability and safety shouldn’t be out of the financial reach of the average American family, Liberty safes are secure and affordable and it was, and is, this combination of factors that have helped them to seal their unshakeable position as the premier manufacturer of gun safes in the United States.
+Believing that reliability and safety shouldn’t be out of the financial reach of the average American family, Liberty safes are secure and affordable, and it was, and is, this combination of factors that has helped them to seal their unshakeable position as the premier manufacturer of gun safes in the United States.

 Are Liberty Safes Worth The Money?

-But the real reason why Liberty Safes are definitely worth the money is that they’re made from solid steel, they’re priced at a point that most of their competition can’t even begin to hope to match and every Liberty Safe comes with a lifetime warranty.
+But the real reason why Liberty Safes are worth the money is that they’re made from solid steel, priced at a point that most of their competition can’t even begin to hope to match, and every Liberty Safe comes with a lifetime warranty.

 So if a Liberty safe does fail to live up to your, and their, incredibly high standards due to a design or manufacturing fault or error, Liberty will either refund your money or replace your safe, no questions asked.

 Are the Liberty Safes worth the asking price?
-They absolutely are, as they guarantee one hundred percent customer satisfaction and security at a price that’s easily affordable for everyone.
+They absolutely are, as they guarantee one hundred percent customer satisfaction and security at an easily affordable price.

 Are Liberty Safes UL rated?

-All of Liberty’s safes are made from American steel and use UL rated fire boards and UL rated locks to increase the level of security that they provide and to ensure that they are far more resistant to fire than almost all of their competitor’s safes are.
+All of Liberty’s safes are made from American steel and use UL-rated fire boards and UL-rated locks to increase the level of security they provide and ensure that they are far more resistant to fire than almost all their competitor’s safes are.

-Every gun safe that Liberty makes, from their entry-level Centurion through to their top of the range Presidential Magnum is certified by the California DOJ (Department of Justice), and the only gun safe that they make that isn’t fully UL rated is the Centurion
+Every gun safe that Liberty makes, from their entry-level Centurion to their top-of-the-range Presidential Magnum, is certified by the California DOJ (Department of Justice), and the only gun safe they make that isn’t fully UL-rated is the Centurion.

 Is The Liberty Centurion A Good Safe?

-As we’ve just referenced the Centurion and its lack of a UK rating, it’s probably an opportune moment to focus on it, and whether or not it’s actually a good safe.
+As we’ve just referenced the Centurion and its lack of a UL rating, it’s probably an opportune moment to focus on it and whether or not it’s actually a good safe.

-It’s Liberty’s entry-level model, and even though it’s regarded as being their “budget” model, the Centurion line is also seen as being one of the best gun safes that an amateur shooter or someone looking for an affordable way to secure their first handgun can buy.
+It’s Liberty’s entry-level model, and even though it’s regarded as their “budget” model, the Centurion line is also considered one of the best gun safes that an amateur shooter or someone looking for an affordable way to secure their first handgun can buy.

-Made from fourteen gauge steel and using ten three sixteenth of an inch separate locking bars, which means that nobody bar you will ever be able to get into the safe, the Centurion range also provides thirty minutes of guaranteed protection from fire damage.
-This means even in the toughest of blazes, your guns should be safe until the Fire Department arrives.
+Made from fourteen gauge steel and using ten three sixteenth of an inch separate locking bars, which means that nobody bars you can ever get into the safe, the Centurion range also provides thirty minutes of guaranteed protection from fire damage.
+This means your guns should be safe until the Fire Department arrives, even in the toughest blazes.

 What Is The Biggest Liberty Safe?

-That means that it’ll keep your guns safe from a home invasion and any intruders who are foolish enough to venture onto your property without being invited.
+That means it’ll keep your guns safe from a home invasion and intruders who are foolish enough to venture onto your property without being invited.

-It isn’t just tough, it’s super tough and it comes with Liberty’s lifetime guarantee that means they’ll stand behind their safe as long as you need them too.
-The Fatboy only knows how to do one thing and that is protect all of your guns from anyone except you.
+It isn’t just tough, it’s super tough, and it comes with Liberty’s lifetime guarantee, which means they’ll stand behind their safe as long as you need them to.
+The Fatboy only knows how to do one thing: protect all of your guns from anyone except you.
 And it is incredibly good at what it does.

 Which Gun Safe Is Better - Cannon Or Liberty?

-Comparatively, there isn’t a lot that separates the two brands, apart from price as both have done their utmost to design and engineer safes that are made to do one thing.
+Comparatively, there isn’t much that separates the two brands, apart from price, as both have done their utmost to design and engineer safes that are made to do one thing.
 Protect your guns and keep them safe.